 James has the time of his life as he slowly seduces Georgina, or George as he lovingly calls her.
-But the tables are turned on his love-’em-and-leave-’em rake, as Georgina leaves him when they land in the Caribbean.
+But the tables are turned on this love-’em-and-leave-’em rake, as Georgina leaves him when they land in the Caribbean.
 One of her sea-faring brothers is there at port and whisks her away.

 Parts of this book run parallel to its precursor, Tender Rebel (which, for me, wasn’t that great due to a dull-as-dishwater heroine).
 There is some repetition of previous scenes.
-However, in Gentle Rogue, all the characters are a blast: James, Georgina, James’ brother Anthony, and especially Georgina’s five belligerent older brothers.
+Thankfully, in Gentle Rogue, all the characters are a blast: James, Georgina, James’ brother Anthony, and especially Georgina’s five belligerent older brothers.
 They all take turns beating James in a memorable scene.
 Lindsey and her readers must have loved them too, as three of the Anderson brothers are featured as heroes in books of their own.

-My favorite brother was Warren and his book, The Magic of You, is my 2nd favorite in the Malory series.
+My favorite brother was Warren.
+His book, The Magic of You, is my 2nd favorite in the Malory series.
 There he meets his match with the much younger and very persistent Amy Malory.
 Those two romances are the high points for me in the Malory-Anderson series, although Gentle Rogue is a wee better.

 Final Analysis of Gentle Rogue